JT8D-17/libacfutils/README.md

 # libacfutils

-Fork of [skiselkov](https://github.com/skiselkov)'s [libacfutils](https://github.com/skiselkov/libacfutils) repo fixing build errors on Arch Linux.
+Fork of [skiselkov](https://github.com/skiselkov)'s [libacfutils](https://github.com/skiselkov/libacfutils) repo streamlining the build process.
 Intended for use to build [librain from this forked repository](https://github.com/JT8D-17/librain) for Linux and Windows (via MingW).
 Please visit the [original repo](https://github.com/skiselkov/libacfutils)  for the original readme and data.

 &nbsp;